ably/ably-cocoa/README.md

 ## Push Notifications

 If you haven’t yet, you should first check the detailed [documentation](https://www.ably.io/documentation/general/push).
+An [example app for push notifications](https://github.com/ably/push-example-ios) is also available.

 ### Activation and device registration

 **`ARTPushRegistererDelegate`** is the interface for handling Push activation/deactivation-related actions.
-The activation process, by default, will check if the `UIApplication.sharedApplication.delegate` has the `ARTPushRegistererDelegate` implementation.
+The activation process, by default, will check if the `UIApplication.sharedApplication.delegate` conforms to `ARTPushRegistererDelegate`.
+Therefore, specifying the `ARTPushRegistererDelegate` is optional, but recommended.
+You can do this by setting the `ARTClientOptions#pushRegistererDelegate` property.
+You must set the `ARTClientOptions#pushRegistererDelegate` delegate property in SwiftUI applications.

-Since version 1.2.4, there's a new way to pass the `ARTPushRegistererDelegate` implementation into the library.
-It must be used for new apps created with Xcode 12 and later, using the SwiftUI App Lifecycle.
-You can assign the delegate directly in the client options using the `pushRegistererDelegate` property, without relying on `UIApplicationDelegate`.

 Do not forget that `ARTPush` has two corresponding methods that you should call from yours [application(_:didRegisterForRemoteNotificationsWithDeviceToken:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) and [application(_:didFailToRegisterForRemoteNotificationsWithError:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application), passing to them also an `ARTRest` or `ARTRealtime` instance, configured with the authentication setup and other options you need: